LL3RD/ACFormer/README.md

 CUDA_VISIBLE_DEVICES=0 bash tools/dist_train.sh configs/ACFormer_CoNSeP_40x.py 1 --work-dir=Path to save
 ```

 Notably, the training of ACFormer is not particularly stable.
-When faced with small data, the AAT AAT is not easy to converge quickly.
+When faced with small data, the AAT is not easy to converge quickly.